guigolab/grape-nf/ihec-setup.md

 Use the following command to run the IHEC testsuite:

-    ../nextflow run ../grape-nf-IHEC -profile ihec -with-singularity
+    ../nextflow run ../grape-nf-IHEC -profile ihec,ihec-data -with-singularity

+**NOTE**: the `ihec-data` profile only contains configuration for the required input references and data.
+Thus it must be used in conjuction with a workflow profile such as `ihec`, as it can be seen in the example command above.
+Please check [Nextflow documentation](https://www.nextflow.io/docs/latest/config.html#config-profiles) for more information about configuration profiles.

+Once the data has been processed the following checksums can be used to verify that the pipeline ran fine and produced the correct output fies:

+    ea4075877567c6b36061370d50fde9e2 *A24901.contigs.bed
+    4804ef82c86baf5af551c0ae03204448 *A24901.genes.results
+    a111578132a844a34760a9f1ab308a05 *A24901.isoforms.results
+    016ef39b20d8d98ce9bf0d789e7225f8 *A24901_stats.json
+    3b1489a9452ebfaab2aae9b6e3c47523 *A24901.UniqueMultiple.raw.bw
+    2deefb50d097d7f4d66458b40b7e80d3 *A24901.Unique.raw.bw
+    5bace482e2c8907e1287d747d4eacb59 *A24901_m4_n10_toGenome.markdup.bam
+    c5f698ec8956be3a5fbe3a7325e5c4df *A24901_m4_n10_toTranscriptome.bam

 ## Run the IHEC pipeline on custom data

 In order to run the IHEC pipeline on custom data you need to prepare the input index file following the [Pipeline input](https://github.com/guigolab/grape-nf#pipeline-input) section of the readme.

 Create a new folder for the run and move there.
 If needed, copy the `nextflow.config` file from the initial test folder or create a new one following the steps above.
-Once the index file is ready, and supposing you called it `input-files.tsv`, you can use the following command line to run the analysis:
+Once the index file is ready, and assuming that you called it `input-files.tsv`, you can use the following command to run the workflow:

-    ../nexflow -bg run ../grape-nf-IHEC -profile ihec -with-singularity --index input-files.tsv > pipeline.log
+    ../nexflow -bg run ../grape-nf-IHEC -profile ihec,ihec-data -with-singularity --index input-files.tsv > pipeline.log